michal-kapala/michal-kapala/README.md

-I work on private servers for games considered abandonware and write javascript for the living just like all of us
+I work on private servers for games considered abandonware and write j*vascript for the living just like all of us

 ## Game RE projects
 - Ghost Recon Online/Phantoms revival ([Discord](https://discord.gg/ZQHdw3d))